ucsdmanorlab/PSSR2/docs/source/guide/workflow.rst

 We now have our trained model, which takes in *low-resolution* input images and outputs upscaled *high-resolution* images.

-There are now two things we can do with our trained model, use it for predictions, or benchmark it.
+There are now two things we can do with our trained model: use it for predictions or benchmark it.

 If you decide to run your model predictions in a separate file, you will want to load your trained model before proceeding with